HakanColakoglu/AWS-EC2-Setup/README.md

 ### 6.4.
 Setting Up PostgreSQL Database with `setup.sql`

 If you want to automatize this process and initialize your PostgreSQL database with predefined schema and data, you can use a .sql file.
 Check out the provided `setup.sql` file.
 This file contains SQL statements which we manually entered before.
+You can read more [here](https://github.com/docker-library/docs/blob/master/postgres/README.md).

 #### Using `setup.sql` with PostgreSQL and `docker-compose`